Set Up a Proofpoint Server for Email Encryption

 5. Back in the Hosts page, verify that the Proofpoint server route is displayed.

-7. After you successfully set up the Email DLP host on Gmail, you must create the Gmail transports rule to instruct Gmail to forward emails to
+After you set up the Email DLP host on Gmail, create Gmail transport rules to instruct Gmail to forward emails to Enterprise DLP and to specify the actions Gmail takes based on verdicts rendered by Enterprise DLP.

-to the email header, a DLP incident is created, and the email continues to its intended recipient.
+In this case, Enterprise DLP adds x-panw-action - monitor to the email header, creates a DLP incident, and sends the email to its intended recipient.